slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 To know more about the idea behind QP, you can read [this tutorial](https://www.vcodex.com/h264avc-4x4-transform-and-quantization/) (if you're not afraid of some maths).

 Unless you know what you're doing and you explicitly want this, <span class="error">do not use this mode!</span> Setting a fixed QP means that the resulting bitrate will be varying depending on scene complexity, and it will not be efficient for your input video.
-You may waste space, you have no control of the actual bitrate, and in the worst case, the quality will be bad.
+You may waste space and you have no control of the actual bitrate.

 **Good for:** Video encoding research
 **Bad for:** Almost anything else